Greensboro, North Carolina: Early history

-At the time of European encounter, the inhabitants of the area that became Greensboro were the Saura, a Siouan-speaking people.
+Prior to the arrival of Europeans, the inhabitants of the area that became Greensboro were the Saura, a Siouan-speaking people.
 Other indigenous cultures had occupied this area for thousands of years, typically settling along the waterways, as did the early settlers.

 Quaker migrants from Pennsylvania, by way of Maryland, arrived at Capefair (now Greensboro) in about 1750.
 The new settlers began organized religious services affiliated with the Cane Creek Friends Meeting in Snow Camp in 1751.
 Three years later, 40 Quaker families were granted approval to establish New Garden Monthly Meeting.
 The action is recorded in the minutes of the Perquimans and Little River Quarterly Meeting on May 25, 1754: "To Friends at New Garden in Capefair", signed by Joseph Ratliff.
 The settlement grew rapidly over the next three years, adding members from as far away as Nantucket, Massachusetts.
 It soon became North Carolina's most important Quaker community and the mother of several other Quaker meetings established in the state and west of the Appalachians.

 After the Revolutionary War, the city of Greensboro was named for Major General Nathanael Greene, commander of the rebel American forces at the Battle of Guilford Court House on March 15, 1781.
 Although the Americans lost the battle, Greene's forces inflicted heavy casualties on the British Army of General Cornwallis.
 After the battle, Cornwallis withdrew his troops to a British coastal base in Wilmington.

 Greensboro was established near the geographic center of Guilford County, on land that was "an unbroken forest with thick undergrowth of huckleberry bushes, that bore a finely flavored fruit."
 Property for the future village was purchased from the Saura for $98.
-Three north–south streets (Greene, Elm, Davie) were laid out intersecting with three east–west streets (Gaston, Market, Sycamore).
+Three north–south streets (Greene, Elm, Davie) were laid out intersecting with three east–west streets, Gaston, Market, and Sycamore.
 The courthouse was built at the center of the intersection of Elm and Market streets.
 By 1821, the town was home to 369 residents.